lutece-platform/lutece-demo-site-suggest/README.md

 Connect to the back office with login/pwd : admin/suggest

+## Run the image from docker hub without building it locally

+`docker run -p 80:8080 lutece/suggest`

 ## Sources
 All Lutece sources are available  at :
 'https://github.com/lutece-platform'

-more information about Lut�ce framework : 'https://fr.lutece.paris.fr/fr/wiki/home.html'
+more information about Lutece framework : 'https://fr.lutece.paris.fr/fr/wiki/home.html'